John P. Wheeler III: Background

+Strange behavior and occurrences

+December 28 and 29

+On the 28th, in New Castle, a man matching Wheeler's description threw smoke bombs "typically used to exterminate rodents" into a house under construction across the street from his house.
+For the last three years, Wheeler had filed lawsuits challenging the zoning approval for the house in a lawsuit, because the building blocked the Wheelers' view of the Delaware River.
+Police questioned if this was an attempt at arson on the house by Wheeler.
+According to a Philadelphia TV station and the Radio Times, Wheeler's phone was found inside the new house in January 2011, though police would not confirm this.
+The last email from Wheeler to his family was sent on the morning of the 29th, from a different phone than Wheeler's usual device.

-According to The Washington Post, Wheeler was sighted on December 29 at the New Castle County courthouse parking garage, disoriented and wearing only one shoe, as the other was ripped.
-While he attempted to gain access to the parking garage on foot, Wheeler claimed that he wanted to warm up before paying a parking fee.
-(Police later determined that his car was actually in a different parking garage at the train station.)
+Wheeler was sighted on the 29th in Delaware, at the New Castle County courthouse parking garage.
+He was disoriented and wearing only one shoe, as the other was ripped.
+While he attempted to gain access to the parking garage on foot, Wheeler claimed that he wanted to warm up before paying a parking fee (police later determined that his car was actually in a different parking garage at the train station, blocks away).
 Wheeler explained to the parking garage attendant that his briefcase had been stolen and assured her he was not intoxicated.
-It is also claimed that, on December 29, Wheeler asked a pharmacist in New Castle for a ride to Wilmington and "looked upset."
-The pharmacist offered to call a cab for Wheeler, at which point Wheeler left the store.
+He was also going up and down the garage stairs in a manner that, Klyce said, suggests he was being cautious.
+The parking lot attendant said he "knew something wasn't right" with Wheeler.
+At 6 p.m., Wheeler asked his pharmacist in New Castle for a ride to the Wilmington train station.
+He "looked upset".
+The pharmacist offered to call a cab for him, at which point Wheeler left the store.

-On December 30, Wheeler was sighted wandering about various office buildings, including Mitre and DuPont locations, where he refused offers of assistance from several individuals.
-On January 28, 2011, the Delaware state medical examiner's office reported Wheeler's cause of death as assault and "blunt force trauma" without elaboration.

-Wheeler's remains were interred at Arlington National Cemetery with full military honors on April 29, 2011.